soroush5/Dynamic-RTL/README.md

 ## Recent Improvements

+### Version 1.1.0
+- Changed the default mode selection from toggle switch to radio buttons
+- Added X (Twitter) profile link
+- Set "Default Enabled on All Sites" as the pre-selected option
+- Added Vazirmatn font to the extension's user interface

+### Version 1.0.0
+- Added option to choose between default-enabled or default-disabled mode for all sites
 - Added smart detection that only applies RTL to text starting with Persian/Arabic words
 - Added real-time RTL detection for input fields and text areas
 - Added support for contenteditable elements